-Your acceptance and any questions regarding the TennCare II program may be directed to your project officer, Jessica Woodard.
-Ms. Woodard can be reached at (410) 786-9249 or at Jessica.
-Woodard@cms.hhs.gov.
+Your acceptance and any questions regarding TennCare II may be directed to your project officer, Jessica Woodard.
+Ms. Woodard can be reached at (410) 786-9249 or Jessica.Woodard@cms.hhs.gov.
 Communications regarding program matters and official correspondence concerning the demonstration should be submitted to Ms. Woodard at the following address: